Assassin's Creed: Assassin's Creed Odyssey

 Assassin's Creed Odyssey was released in October 2018 for the PlayStation 4, Xbox One, Windows, and Nintendo Switch, and in November 2019 for the Stadia.
 The modern-day narrative continues from the events of Origins, as Layla, after being recruited to the Assassins, searches for Atlantis, which is rumored to house a powerful artifact: the Staff of Hermes Trismegistus.
 The main story is set during the Peloponnesian War between Athens and Sparta, at the height of Classical Greece.
-Players choose between two playable protagonists, Alexios and Kassandra, and embark on a quest to discover mysteries surrounding their family, as well as undermine a proto-Templar organization: the Cult of Kosmos, which is responsible for orchestrating the war.
+Players choose between two playable protagonists, Alexios and Kassandra, and embark on a quest to discover mysteries surrounding their family, as well as undermine a proto-Templar organization, the Cult of Kosmos, which is responsible for orchestrating the war.

 Odyssey was leaked in May 2018 by a picture posted by the French website Jeuxvideo; it was officially announced at E3 2018, with a release date of October 2018.
 Similarly to Origins, the game places more emphasis on role-playing elements than previous entries in the series and introduces dialogue options and branching quests, which can result in different endings.
+Odyssey is also the first installment since Assassin's Creed: Rogue to feature a major emphasis on naval combat and exploration, with the protagonist commanding a trireme called the Adrestia.